ChHarding/Google-Books-API-Textbook-Search_amandahallman/docs/dev_guide.md

 ### Major Issues:

 - The file handling in `upload_syllabus()` assumes that the uploaded file will always be a valid PDF and that the `process_syllabus` function will not fail.
 If the file is corrupted or not a valid PDF, the application may crash or behave unexpectedly.
 - The OpenAI API key is hardcoded and retrieved from `api_key.py`.
-Hardcoding sensitive information can lead to security vulnerabilities if the code is exposed or shared.
+Ensure that `api_key.py` is in your `.gitignore` file so it does not end up on GitHub.
 - The `process_syllabus()` function might experience performance issues or timeouts when processing very large PDF files.
 Users with large syllabi may encounter slow performance or failed uploads.
 - The `open_ebook()` function opens the ebook in the user's default web browser using a file URL.
 This approach may not work consistently across all browsers or operating systensm and might lead to issues with local file access permissions.
 - The application lacks user feedback mechanisms for certain actions (e.g., file upload success/failure, search results).
 Users may be confused if actions do not provide visible feedback or if something goes wrong.